jorhelp/Ingram/README.md

 ## Results

-+ The results are saved in the `OUT_DIR/results.csv` file, and the format is "ip,port,user,passwd,device,vulnerability":
++ The results are saved in the `OUT_DIR/results.csv` file, and each line is `ip,port,user,passwd,device,vulnerability`:
 ![](statics/imgs/results.png)

-+ Some camera's snapshots are saved in `OUT_DIR/snapshots/`:
++ Some camera's snapshots can be found in `OUT_DIR/snapshots/`:
 ![](statics/imgs/snapshots.png)